On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Background Theory

 For boundary layers with turbulence or non-zero pressure gradients, Eq. \eqref{ell-choice} represents four distinct choices for $\ell(x)$.
 The friction coefficient of the equivalent ZPG laminar boundary layer, $Re_{\ell}^{-1}$, depends on the choice of length scale to which $\ell(x)$ will be proportional.

 There is a basic physical reason such a choice must be made when isolating the ZPG laminar friction coefficient.
 The physical meaning of the "laminar contribution" to the skin friction in Eq. \eqref{Ang-Mom Decomp.} is that a turbulent boundary layer (or laminar boundary layer with non-zero freestream pressure gradient) is being compared to an equivalent zero pressure gradient laminar, i.e., Blasius boundary layer \citep{Blasius1907}.
 However, there is no unique choice for such a comparison to be made.
 One may choose to compare a turbulent boundary layer with a laminar one at the same $Re_x$, equivalent to the choice of $\ell \sim \sqrt{\nu x / U_\infty}$.
 Alternatively, the choice may be made to compare a turbulent boundary layer with a laminar boundary layer having the same $Re_\theta$, i.e., $\ell \sim \theta$.
 Other choices have analogous interpretations.
 There is not one unique laminar boundary layer to which a turbulent boundary layer can be compared.
-One must choose what definition of Reynolds number is fixed for the sake of comparison.
+One must choose what length scale to use in the definition of Reynolds number fixed for the sake of comparison.
+The velocity scale that appears in the Reynolds number is set by the choice of the first moment of momentum.
+Using the second moment of momentum, as done in FIK, results in a velocity scale related to the mass flow rate deficit, $U_{\dot{m}} \approx U_\infty ( 1 - \tfrac{\delta^*}{\delta})$, see Eq.\ \eqref{FIK BL}.

 Of course, the same choice is theoretically available in the case of the second moment of momentum integral equations for the channel flow, Eq. \eqref{FIK Relation}.
 Instead of choosing the channel half-height as the origin for the moments, e.g., one may choose a length scale defined similarly to the momentum thickness, $\theta$.
 The laminar friction factor in that case would be written in terms of $Re_\theta$ and the implicit comparison between a laminar and turbulent channel flow will be performed keeping $Re_\theta$ the same between the two flows.
 As it stands, it is natural to use the channel half-height for such a comparison, because $h$ is both the geometrically-imposed length scale and the length scale indicative of the width of the viscous flow layer.
 In the boundary layer, by contrast, the geometric length scale is $x$, while the width of the viscous layer is quantified as $\theta$, $\delta^*$, or $\delta$.
 Therefore, using the integral conservation law for angular momentum in boundary layers with different choices of $\ell$ can lead to different insights.